Table of contents

 - active substance name/international non-proprietary name (INN);

-- anatomical therapeutic chemical (ATC) code: this is a unique code assigned to a medicine according to the organ or system it works on and how it works;
+- anatomical therapeutic chemical (ATC) code: this is a unique code assigned to a medicine according to the organ or system it works on and how it works.
+[Of note, the ATC code of a medicine can change and a single medicine can have several ATC codes];

 - marketing authorisation holder (MAH)/Applicant: this is the natural or legal person(s) or organisation(s) that submitted the clinical reports to EMA, as well as any person(s) or organisation(s) who own(s) copyright or other intellectual property rights in the clinical reports;